thm-mni-ii/modeling-copilot/README.md

 npm run dev
 ```

-Open <http://localhost:5173>.
-The Vite development server proxies API requests
-to the backend at <http://localhost:8000>.
+The Vite development server proxies API requests to the backend at <http://localhost:8085>.

 ### Run the API without Docker